artemkv/artemkv.github.io/supervised_learning.md

 - A common weighting scheme consists in giving each neighbor a weight of `1/d`, where `d` is the distance to the neighbor
 - If the class distribution is skewed (class imbalance), the more frequent class tend to dominate the prediction of the new example (they tend to be common among the `k` nearest neighbors due to their large number)
 - As with other methods, we could weight the distances proportional to class frequencies
-- The best choice of `k` depends upon the data
+- The best choice of `k` depends upon the data (and going, for example, from `k=1` to `k=3` you may see completely different predictions)
-- Generally, larger values of `k` reduces effect of the noise on the classification, but make boundaries between classes less distinct
+- Generally, larger values of `k` reduces effect of the noise on the classification, but make boundaries between classes less distinct (they "try less hard" and bend less)
+- In the extreme case of `k` being >= the total number of datapoints, the model will always simply predict the majority class
 - This approach is memory-inefficient
 - On the flip side, you can improve your model at any time by simply adding more data points